mlrun/mlrun/docs/store/artifacts.md

 ## Datasets

 Storing datasets is important in order to have a record of the data that was used to train the model, as well as storing any processed data.
-MLRun comes with built-in support for DataFrame format, and can not just store the DataFrame, but also provide the user information regarding the data, such as statistics.
+MLRun comes with built-in support for DataFrame format, and cannot just store the DataFrame, but also provide the user information regarding the data, such as statistics.

 The simplest way to store a dataset is with the following code: